josegonzalez/minui-dufs-server-pak/README.md

 > The dufs binary **must** first be built for the TrimUI Brick.

 1. Mount your TrimUI Brick SD card.
-2. Create a folder in your SD card with the full-path of `/Tools/tg3040/Toggle HTTP Server.pak`.
+2. Create a folder in your SD card with the full-path of `/Tools/tg3040/Toggle Dufs Server.pak`.
 3. Copy `launch.sh`, `bin` and `res` to that SD card folder, ensuring it is still executable.
 4. Unmount your SD Card and insert it into your TrimUI Brick.